- General safety

 If the worker visits the doctor or misses time from work, what is the Supervisor's responsibility?

-- For assistance with filling out the Form 7, please refer to the Form 7 Reference guide or contact the Return to Work/Disability Management Office (RTW-DM) at firstname.lastname@example.org.
+- For assistance, contact the Return to Work/Disability Management Office (RTW-DM) at email@example.com.

 - When the Supervisor is in contact with the employee, he or she should advise the worker to initiate the Worker's Report of Injury or Occupational Disease by calling the WorkSafeBC Teleclaim Contact Centre at 1-888-967-5377.